Best goalkeepers in the world 2025

 6. Jan Oblak (Atletico Madrid)

-One of the best in the world at shot-stopping and commanding his box, the Slovenian deserves credit for reinventing his game over the years to become more comfortable in possession.
+While Oblak's commanding box presence has been always been a key part of his game, the Slovenian deserves credit for reinventing himself over the years to become more comfortable in possession.

 Eyebrows were raised when Mikel Arteta opted to sign David Raya just a year after splashing the cash on Aaron Ramsdale, but the Spanish stopper quickly became Arsenal's number one and has taken his game to new heights at the Emirates Stadium.

-Raya, 29, is renowned for his ball-playing skills and willingness to quickly start attacks - a staple of Artetaball - but his cat-like reflexes have been just as important for the title-chasing Gunners.
+Raya, 29, is renowned for his ball-playing skills and willingness to quickly start attacks - a staple of Artetaball - but it is his cat-like reflexes that could help the Gunners end their trophy drought this season.

 2. Thibaut Courtois (Real Madrid)